tylerfreckmann/HKIoTDemo/docs/source/wakeup.rst

 The "Wake Up" scenario is the first scenario of our IoT demo.
 It is a simulation of some of the neat things we can do with Harman speakers as a user wakes up in the morning.

-The things we used for this scenario are:
+The 3rd party things we used for this scenario are:

+*SmartThings*
-SmartThings for turning on the lights automatically in the morning, making it easier to wake up.
+	for turning on the lights automatically in the morning, making it easier to wake up.
+*Weather API*
-Weather API for weather forecast as you wake up, so you know how to dress yourself out the door.
+	for weather forecast as you wake up, so you know how to dress yourself out the door.
+*Text-To-Speech API*
-Text-To-Speech API for a custom greeting or reminder for youself, such as "You have a dentist appointment today!"
+	for a custom greeting or reminder for youself, such as "You have a dentist appointment today!"

 I will be leading you through the Wake Up Scenario in the best way I can.
 The numbers correspond to the numbering on the sequence diagram below.